virajpatel4/virajbookstore/README.txt

 2022-11-23

 started with part 3 section(i)
-added overType.cs in the MOdels folder and added ID Name.
+added CoverType.cs in the MOdels folder and added ID Name. added CoverType to the Repository and pushed to the DAtabase by creating migration and updating the DB.
+Performed CRUD on covertpe
+having problems in migration as it says it doesnt match my migration assembly. changed migration assembly still it dosnt run shows Build FAiled.!!!
 2022-11-24